cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 ### EthereumEventVoteRecord

-Aggregate of claims that eventually becomes `observed` by all orchestrators.
+Aggregate of claims that eventually becomes `accepted` by all orchestrators.

 ### Voucher